The Undertones: "Teenage Kicks" (1978–1979)

 On 2 October 1978, Bradley and Sharkey agreed to an increased advance fee of £10,000 offered by Stein upon the recording contract and signed to Sire Records on a five-year contract.
 Sire Records subsequently obtained all rights to the material released upon the Teenage Kicks EP and the song was re-released as a standard vinyl single upon Sire's own label two weeks later.

-On 26 October, the Undertones performed "Teenage Kicks" live on Top of the Pops.
+On 25 October, the Undertones performed "Teenage Kicks" on Top of the Pops.
 With help from Peel (who had also recorded and broadcast a Peel Session with the Undertones on the 16th), Teenage Kicks peaked at number 31 in the UK Singles Chart the following month.

 In November 1978, the Undertones embarked on their first tour of the UK.
 This tour lasted until 16 December and saw the band appear as the supporting act for The Rezillos and John Otway in England and Wales in addition to headlining in three concerts in Belfast and Derry.

 In January 1979, the Undertones recorded their eponymous debut album at Eden Studios in Acton, West London, using producer Roger Bechirian, whom the band had worked with for the first time the previous December, when Bechirian had produced the band's second single, "Get Over You".
 Much of the material upon their first album had been performed regularly at the Casbah, and the band were able to record this album in the space of less than four weeks.

 Following the release of "Get Over You" in February 1979, the Undertones' eponymous debut album was released in May.
 The primary lyrical concern of the songs focused upon youthful relationships and adolescence.
 Three further punk singles: "Jimmy Jimmy", "Here Comes the Summer" and "You've Got My Number (Why Don't You Use It?)" were released between April and October 1979, each to critical acclaim.
 In September 1979, the Undertones toured the United States for the first time, supporting The Clash with eight concerts in six different States.